 If you're looking for a dedicated music device with a ton of personality and a smattering of audiophile features, the Pono Player is certainly worth investigating.
 However, given its first-gen problems and battery issues, you may find that the PonoPlayer isn't as good a buy as the more recommendable $300 Sony A17.

 Editor's Note: The review has been updated with testing for Balanced Mode playback, and the score has increased from 6.9 to 7.1.

 Yes.
 It's a pyramid.
 Yes, it sits weirdly on a table.
 But, it actually feels comfortable in your hand and even when in your pocket.

-In a world of iPod clones, the design of the PonoPlayer definitely sticks out.
-This is a small device measuring 5 inches high by 2 inches wide and an inch deep.
-The player is triangular -- calling to mind the shape of the iRiver T60 and T50 players -- and the company says this design enables it to house a larger and more efficient 2,950mAh cylindrical battery.
+This is a large music player measuring 5 inches high by 2 inches wide and an inch deep (13 by 5 by 2.5cm).
+The shape brings to mind the iRiver T60 and T50 players.
+Pono says this design enables it to house a larger and more efficient 2,950mAh cylindrical battery (more on that later).

 The player is available in two main colors -- yellow and black -- and we received the black version.
 The surface is covered in a grippable rubberized coating that is unfortunately very susceptible to fingerprints.

 The front of the player is quite simple, with a 2-inch touchscreen plus three buttons: volume up/down and select.
 While most of the navigation is performed via the screen, the Select button does everything else: Play/Pause, Select, Sleep, Next Track and Power.